Brigham Young University–Hawaii: Athletics

 BYU–Hawaii formerly competed in the National Collegiate Athletic Association (NCAA) Division II as a member of the Pacific West Conference.
 The "Seasiders" competed in men's and women's basketball, men's and women's cross-country, men's and women's golf, softball, men's and women's tennis, volleyball, and men's and women's soccer.
 Over its history, the school won two women's volleyball and eleven tennis championships (two men's and nine women's, along with one women's NCAA championship).
 In its early days, BYU–Hawaii also won a National Rugby Championship in 1967.
 Basketball and volleyball games were held in the George Q. Cannon Activities Center.
 The campus has several tennis courts, an outdoor swimming pool, and soccer and softball fields.
 Most conference home games in volleyball and women's basketball, as well as additional home games in men's basketball, were broadcast live around the world on BYUtv Sports.

 On March 28, 2014, the college announced that the athletics program would be phased out over the next three years, with money spent on athletics to be used to provide educational opportunities for an additional 500 students.
 The transition impacted all eleven (11) intercollegiate teams, including: men's/women's basketball, men's/women's cross country, men's golf, men's/women's soccer, softball, men's/women's tennis, and women's volleyball.
 Athletics at BYU–Hawaii ended following the spring sports in 2017.

 Student life

 LDS atmosphere

 According to BYU–Hawaii's vision outlined by then-LDS Church president David O. McKay in 1955, the school "exists to assist individuals in their quest for perfection and eternal life and in their efforts to influence the establishment of peace internationally."

-All students are required to take religion classes as part of their curriculum and to attend Sunday church meetings, both LDS and non-LDS.
+All students are required to take religion classes as part of their curriculum and to attend Sunday church meetings, either LDS or non-LDS.
 In addition, class schedules are arranged to allow devotionals to be held weekly for the students to attend.
 Students from all walks of life are encouraged to learn from and strengthen each other as they all strive to further their education.
 A variety of clubs and campus organizations are available to participate in.